KDE/documentation-kstars-docs-kde-org/user_manual/fits-viewer-livestacker.rst

                Processed successfully, Failed and the Total.
 The Total is the number of subs in the directory.

+            -  Start Button: This button has 3 states:
-            -  Start Button: Runs the stacking proecess on any subs in Stack Directory and watches the directory for new subs.
-Press this button at any time to re-stack and watch the Stack Directory.
-The button changes to Cancel when an initial stack is running.
+               - "Start": Pressing the button runs the stacking process on any subs in Stack Directory and watches the directory for new subs.
+Button text changes to "Stop".
+               - "Stop": Pressing the button stops watching the directory and cancels any in-flight stacking operation.
+Button text changes to "Cancelling...".
+               - "Cancelling...": Button cannot be pressed.
+When the cancel operation completes, the button text resets to "Start" and the user can start another stacking process.

             -  SNR Av / Min / Max: Output statistics of the subs processed so far.
 Average SNR / Minimum SNR / Maximum SNR.